 The audiology and speech-language clinics provide an opportunity for upper class undergraduates to assist in the clinic setting in an independent study activity.
 Applicants must have at least a 3.2 GPA in the major and follow all clinic guidelines, including HIPAA training.
+You can find out more about the program on the website.
 If you are interested, please complete the CAP Student application form.